hashicorp/terraform-website/content/source/docs/enterprise/workspaces/settings.html.md

 # Workspace Settings

-Terraform Enterprise lets you customize workspaces with the following settings:
+In Terraform Enterprise, the workspace's associated repository can only be configured once; it can't be changed at a later date.
+The following settings are customizable at any point:

 ## Terraform Working Directory